Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Now, ahead of the Autumn payment, which will see eligible families receiving £300, the DWP is warning people to look out for a scam that's doing the rounds.

+Be aware, in the scam, criminals are sending text messages claiming to be from ‘the Government’.
+The messages tell people that their cost-of-living payment is ready to be 'claimed' and says people need to click a link in the text to apply.
 However, when the link is clicked on, it takes the claimant to a fake website where they’re asked to hand over personal details including their name, address, email address, phone number and card details.

-NO NEED TO CLAIM: All Cost-of-Living payments are automatically paid by the DWP directly to those who are eligible, so customers do not need to apply or contact the Government at any stage.
+No need to claim; all Cost-of-Living payments are automatically paid by the DWP directly to those who are eligible, so customers do not need to apply or contact the Government at any stage.

-You can call 159 which will connect you to your bank – it works the same way as calling 101 for the police, and will get you through to your bank safely and securely.
+You can call 159 which will connect you to your bank.
+It works the same way as calling 101 for the police, and will get you through to your bank safely and securely.

 You’ll need to change any passwords that you think have been compromised, and you can also contact Action Fraud to report any scams by calling 0300 123 2040, or through the www.actionfraud.police.uk